JayMellor/markdown-cv/index.md

 - A simple Blog Engine written in Elm: [https://github.com/JayMellor/BlogEngineElm](https://github.com/JayMellor/BlogEngineElm)
 - Exercises from learning Clojure through [Clojure for the Brave and True](https://www.braveclojure.com/clojure-for-the-brave-and-true/): [https://github.com/JayMellor/cftbat-main](https://github.com/JayMellor/cftbat-main)
 - Recipes and code from learning Common Lisp with [Practical Common Lisp](https://gigamonkeys.com/book/) and [CLOG](https://github.com/rabbibotton/clog): [https://github.com/JayMellor/common-lisp-recipes](https://github.com/JayMellor/common-lisp-recipes)
+- I enjoy using Emacs when I can.
+This CV was written using Markdown on Emacs and pushed to my GitHub repository!

 ## Academic Achievements

 `2014-2015`
 **Durham University** Master of Science in Particles, Strings and Cosmology **Merit**
 - Authored paper on Spinor Helicity Formalism, Amplitudes and Polytopes
-- Presented a technical Particle Physics lecture to a lay audience
+- Presented a technical Particle Physics lecture on the Standard Model to a lay audience

 `2010-2014`
 **University of York** Master of Mathematics **2:1**